QS University Rankings Europe: Student Opinions of the Top Schools | Student Reviews & University Rankings EDUopinions

 Conclusion

-When you’re deciding on a university, rankings can be a great way to compare two institutions instantly.
+When choosing a university, rankings can be a great way to instantly compare two institutions.
 If you’re particularly interested in a certain factor (such as a university’s commitment to sustainability or its international research prospects), then the QS rankings have this information on hand.

-However, student reviews can tell you even more about what it’s like to study at a particular university.
-Insider and behind-the-scenes information about class sizes, the learning experience, and campus life can make it even easier to evaluate whether a university is the right fit for you or not.
+However, student reviews can tell yo u even more about what it’s like to study at a particular university.
+Insider and behind-the-scenes information about class sizes, the learning experience, and campus life can make it even easier to evaluate whether a university is the right fit for you.

-Overall, EDUopinions student reviews generally aligned well with the QS rankings.
-Imperial College London’s impressive rankings across both the QS list and our student-led list prove it’s a formidable institution.
+Overall, our student reviews generally aligned well with the QS rankings.
+Imperial College London’s impressive rankings across both the QS list and our student-led list proves it’s a formidable institution.

 Featured Content